Sindry-Manufacturing/OpenPyrojet-Website/source/assembly/print-head-legacy.md

+!!!
+Warning

+    This is an experimental hobby project.
+There is a risk of hurting yourself or damaging your property when trying to implement or replicate the hardware and software.
+Doing so is completely at your own risk.
+Take note of our safety guidelines, but don't consider them comprehensive or complete.

 # Getting Started
 This section is a visual guide to assembling a 48 DPI (~500 micron dot size) 8 nozzle pyrojetprint head, using nothing but off the shelf parts and basic hand tools.
 The specifications of the finished print head are thus: